 - Member: Institute of Electrical and Electronic Engineers

 - Member: Intellectual Property Society of Australia and New Zealand

-- Member: The Institute of Patent and Trade Mark Attorneys of Australia
+- Fellow: The Institute of Patent and Trade Mark Attorneys of Australia

 - Member: Licensing Executives Society of Australia & New Zealand